nciganovic/BugTrackerApi/README.md

 #### Account
 - Unauthorized users can preform login and register operations.
 If user registers successfully, he will be notified via email.
 - During registration password taken from user will be hased and and only hash and salt will be stored in database.
 Code for this is available at BugTracker/Application/Hash
+- If login credentials are valid user will recive his JWT token
 - If user is authorized he can change his inforamtions at /api/account/changeProfile

 #### ApplicationUser